Bilal-Rasheed-dot/1st-repo/README.md

 # 1st-repo
 This is my first repo
-My Name s Bilal Rasheed
+My Name is Bilal Rasheed